JellyJoe198/rf-tank-low-frequency/README.md

 This has an antenna to detect the low frequency.
 An easy starting point would be to copy that antenna on a thin pcb, and put in a capacitor instead of the LEDs.
 The optimal size might be different (see equivalent circuit in [1]) but it might work well enough to base a testing board off of it.

 ## Product Vision for Qi extender
 My phone gets hot while wirelessly charging, and I think it would be cool to have something in my case to increase the efficiency of wireless charging.
 Ideally this would fit as a sticker small enough to go on the back of a phone case.
 Something like the V3 of Hamspiced Repeater.
+Potential challenges:
-This might be more difficult because of the larger component values required, but there is also more space to work with.
+* Larger inductance and capacitance values are required, but there is also more space to work with.
+* Qi charging starts at 140 kHz, but changes frequency between 105-205 kHz to find the best match.
+This means there might not be a one-size-fits-all solution as different phone recievers might have different resonant frequencies.
+A deeper look at the specification is required here.
+* <a href="https://en.wikipedia.org/wiki/Qi_(standard)#Transmitters">maximum resonant circuit voltages as high as 200 volts.</a>